sfc-gh-bhess/ex_streamlit_rap/README.md

 (or alternatively, clone this repository).
 Then, in Snowflake, in the Notebook page, click the down arrow next to the "+ Notebook" button in the upper right, choose "Import .ipynb file", and select the `StreamlitRAP.ipynb` file.
+Then fill out the rest of the details (location, Python environment, etc).

 Then just follow along the instructions inside the Notebook.